Oriental Hotel (Kobe, Japan): Concession period

 Van der Vlies had transferred to Nagasaki to serve as the proprietor of the Belle Vue Hotel between May 1879 and 1881.
 In 1880, the Club Concordia, a social club for foreign settlers, was relocated into the hotel.
 A French chef Louis Begeux served as the proprietor of the Oriental Hotel around 1882, when he opened another hotel with the same name on the Lot 121.
 By 1884, van der Vlies, again, had served as the proprietor of the hotel in Nagasaki until he died of cancer in November 1885.

 Begeux ran Le Restaurant française on the Lot 122 around 1886, which gained a good reputation for French and western cuisine in short time.
 In 1887, the Lot 80 was acquired for the Oriental Hotel's expansion, where the Main Hall with 18 rooms and a grand dining hall was built.
 The hotel was listed once again in the Japan Directory of 1888.
 Its business went well due to Beguex's culinary delights on its food service until his return home to France in 1890.

 Other foreign settlers in Kobe chipped in money, and succeeded the management of the Oriental Hotel.
 However, the business went down due to the hotel's mediocre food service.
 Then, L. Beguex, the son of Louis Begeux, was called back, and was hired as a manager.
-Since the hotel regained its reputation for its delighted cuisine and the business eventually recovered.
+The hotel regained its reputation for its delighted cuisine and the business eventually recovered.
 In 1893, the Lot 87 was purchased for the Annex with 3 floors and a basement floor, which accommodated 36 rooms and a billiard room.

-Eventually, the Oriental Hotel has been acquired by two British settlers, Arthur Hasketh Groom and Edward Hazlett Hunter, and other foreign settlers in 1897.
+Eventually, the Oriental Hotel was acquired by two British settlers, Arthur Hasketh Groom and Edward Hazlett Hunter, and other foreign settlers in 1897.
 The hotel was made into a limited company: the Oriental･Hotel, Ltd. C. N. Cross served the first president of the company, and Groom served the president sometime until 1916.